-Architect from Norfolk to take on London Marathon for our charity
+Architect from Norfolk to take on London Marathon for Blind Veterans UK

 A man from Norfolk is taking on the London Marathon this April for our charity.

 Tim, a partner at a Cambridge architecture firm, is a lifelong walking enthusiast, though admits that his interest had to take a backseat as domesticity and raising his children caught up with him.
 He says: “I’ve always enjoyed doing long distance walks but those things soon disappear when you start having children.
 Now, the children are getting to the age where they’re more independent, so I’ve been in contact with some old school friends and we’ve been rekindling our love for the outdoors!”

 "We found an event called The Inn Way walk, which is a 96-mile walk across six days.
 Not only that, you have to have a pint in each of the pubs along the route that are open!
 There are 44 in total and 35 of them were open last time, so if anything, the walking was the easy part!"